KaOS-Community-Packages/curl-kcp/README.md

 kcp -di curl-kcp
 ```

-This package is required by spotify (also avaliable at kcp),
+### Required by
+* Spotify
+* Gitkraken

-so make sure to install curl-kcp before install spotify
+They're avaliable at kcp, so make sure to install curl-kcp
+before installing one of this apps